Taliban take much of provincial capital in south Afghanistan

 Afghan troops in those battles often surrendered or pulled out with barely a fight, frequently lacking re-supplies and reinforcements.
 Over the past weeks, the Taliban have also captured several lucrative border crossings with Iran, Pakistan and Tajikistan.

+In the Afghan capital of Kabul on Tuesday scores of people waving the Afghan flag and shouting “God is great” came out to the streets in support of Afghanistan’s National Security and Defense Forces.
+They came out even as a powerful explosion rattled the city.
+No one took immediate responsibility.

+A similar procession took place in the western city of Herat on Monday after Afghan soldiers pushed the Taliban back from the entrance to the city.

-Most recently, the Taliban have turned their guns on provincial capitals as the withdrawal of the U.S. and NATO forces is now more than 95% complete.
+The Taliban have most recently turned their guns on provincial capitals as the withdrawal of the U.S. and NATO forces is now more than 95% complete.
 The final U.S. and NATO soldier are expected to be out of Afghanistan by Aug.
 31.

 The two other provincial capitals under siege are in the neighboring province of Kandahar, also in the south, and in western Herat province.